-Semesters 5 & 6- The Glide Year-
+Semesters 5 & 6 - The Glide Year -

-The following courses are recommended but not required: BIOL 214-Genetics; BIOL 320-Biological Literature; BIOL 403-Biochemistry Lectures; BIOL 430-Animal Physiology; BIOL 445-Cell Biology.
+The following courses are recommended but not required: BIOL 214 - Genetics; BIOL 320 - Biological Literature; BIOL 401 - Introductory Biochemistry; BIOL 402 - Metabolic Biochemistry; BIOL 430 - Animal Physiology; BIOL 445 - Cell Biology.
 Full-time employment in health care or in medical research is strongly encouraged during this year.

-Other Bachelor's Degree Programs in Biological, Chemical and Physical Sciences
+Other Degree Programs in Biological, Chemical and Physical Sciences